UHH-ISS/beemaster-hp/dionaea/README.md

 ##### Downloading files
 Go to the `dionaea` folder and open the `dionaea.conf` file with an editor.
+You may either disable logging completely (at the moment this "disables" also downloading files, because Dionaea crashes before this step, see above) or choose a location that does not exist to save files to.
+Note: This also leads to critical errors.

 Change the value of `download.dir` to `/dev/null`: